eskilgh/gaze-model/README.md

 To get started:

-Run `$jupyter notebook` and view the fixation and saccade analysis.
+Run `$jupyter notebook` and open the fixation and saccade notebooks for data analysis.
+`model_v3.py` is the 'current' implementation of the model.